WELCOME!

 Exhibiting artists include Luciana Abait, Laura Aguilar, Jackie Castillo, Maru García, Graciela Iturbide, Carolina Montejo, Tricia Rainwater, and Rosana Schoijett.

 Our Landscapes Within is an exploration of identity through the lens of four contemporary women photographers.
-Each artist presents a unique perspective on the rich and diverse visual representations of the legacy of Afro-descendants across four distinct regions of Mexico.
-Through their work these photographers delve into the cultural heritage, traditions, and stories that shape the lives of these communities, inviting viewers to engage with and appreciate the profound connections between ancestry and contemporary identity in Mexico.
+Each artist presents a unique perspective on the rich and diverse visual representations of Afro-descendants’ legacy across four distinct regions of Mexico.
+Through their work, these photographers delve into the cultural heritage, traditions, and stories that shape the lives of these communities, inviting viewers to engage with and appreciate the profound connections between ancestry and contemporary identity in Mexico.

 Works by Koral Carballo, Carolina Fuentes, Judith Romero and Vanessa Quintero Castañeda